Prague – At the Very Center of Europe

 Hvězda is an old fortification, now a palace on a hill built in the shape of a six pointed star located in a sprawling public park.

-While Lysolaje Nature Park offers incredible views of a natural ridge via a hike acessible my metro from the city center!
+While Lysolaje Nature Park offers incredible views of a natural ridge via a hike accessible my metro from the city center!

 Bubeneč and Podbaba (Prague 6)